White House backs Kushner, blames Hamas for Palestinian deaths

 He added, "The responsibility for these tragic deaths rests squarely with Hamas.
 Hamas is intentionally and cynically provoking this response.
 And as the Secretary of State said, Israel has the right to defend itself."

 Shah did not elaborate on why Hamas, an organization designated as a terrorist group by the U.S. and Israel, bears responsibility for the Israel Defense Forces, or IDF, opening fire on the crowd.
-In addition to the deaths, nearly 2,000 Palestinians were wounded.
+In addition to the deaths, more than 2,700 Palestinians were wounded.

 The IDF characterized the protests as cover for a "terrorist operation" in which "firebombs and explosive devices" were mixed in with rocks.